 1. Expand your ideal candidate profile

-Although it’s a good idea to have a rough list of skills and characteristics you’re looking for in a potential candidate, it’s also important to be flexible.
+Although it’s a good idea to have a rough list of skills and characteristics you’re looking for in a potential candidate, it’s also important to be flexible when creating your ideal candidate profile.
 Try and challenge yourself to value transferable skills and be open to various experiences and backgrounds.

 The number of vacancies in the hospitality industry have been growing steadily in the recent years.
 The sector continues to grow at a stable pace, so if you want to succeed in hiring new employees, you need to screen candidates in, not out.